vtex/styleguide/docs/components_experimental.md

-#### A warning about Experimental Components
-*Experimental components* are *still under development*.
+#### Components still under development, whose support may cease without further notice.
+Avoid using them in Production.

-These components may suffer breaking changes in the future, even in minor or patch versions of VTEX Styleguide.
+Experimental components may undergo breaking changes despite major, minor or patch versions of Styleguide.
+They might be lacking proper documentation or have their APIs completely rewritten.
+They are however in a functional state where multiple teams may start sharing their code to work together.

-Despite being a glimpse of the future, we do not guarantee supporting them.

-They may even cease to exist without further notice 👻

-**Please avoid using these components in production**.
+Feel free to use them and contribute providing feedback on GitHub or Slack.